GE Fanuc PCI-5565 broadcast interrupt block (not recommended)

 The Simulink Real-Time software does not support receiving this data value.

 Enter the node ID of the node to which to broadcast the interrupt.
 Enter -1 to broadcast the interrupt to the nodes in the shared memory network.
 You cannot broadcast the interrupt to another subset of nodes.

 Enter the shared IRQ number.
 This value is the special interrupt

-(see the LIER register bit descriptions in the PCI-5565 product documentation).
+the LIER register bit descriptions in the PCI-5565 product

-like the following, which you specify for the receiving end of the
+in a line like the following, which you specify for the receiving end of

 Enter the base sample time or a multiple of the base sample